FelipeACXavier/PhD/content/Years/Year 1/Exploration of reference architectures and related languages.md

 >
 > [https://www-sciencedirect-com.dianus.libr.tue.nl/book/9780124105119/high-performance-embedded-computing](https://www-sciencedirect-com.dianus.libr.tue.nl/book/9780124105119/high-performance-embedded-computing)

+> [!quote]
-> ==Because embedded system designers work with both hardware and software, they must study architectures broadly speaking, including hardware, software, and the
-> relationships between the two.
+> Because embedded system designers work with both hardware and software, they must study architectures broadly speaking, including hardware, software, and the relationships between the two.
 Hardware architecture problems may range from special-purpose hardware units as created by hardware/software co-design, micro-architectures for processors, multiprocessors, or networks of distributed processors.
 Software architectures determine how we can take advantage of parallelism and nondeterminism to improve performance and lower cost.
-> ==

 - The paper is more mathematical than I expected.
 The model is expressed in logical notation: $D = \{A, S, R\}$﻿ where $A$﻿ is the model of the application, $S$﻿ is the model of the embedded system, and $R$﻿ is the model of the needed resources.
 - This paper, however, is once again focused on the implementation aspect of the embedded system.

 ---

-### 👍 Architectural description of embedded systems: a systematic review (Guessi et al. 2012)
+## 👍 Architectural description of embedded systems: a systematic review (Guessi et al. 2012)

 - First of all, nice!
 A paper from Brazil.
 - A review of existing architectures for embedded systems.